Prompting

 • Using a human annotator to label part of the data to test the models output

-• Forcing the model to answer in a structured way that is automatically testable (e.g., by using JSON)
+• Forcing the model to answer in a structured way that is automatically testable (e.g., by using JSON - see Tip 4.1 for an example on how to generate structured output using an API that follows the OpenAI-API-scheme.)

 • Forcing the model to return 2 or more answers and checking for consistency